ssilve1989/redux-session-manager/README.md

 ```

 # Usage
-Create a persistent store by enhancing createStore
+Create a persistent store by enchancing createStore
 ```javascript
 import persistState from 'redux-session-manager';
 import { createStore, compose } from 'redux';